trufflesuite/trufflesuite.com/public/docs/advanced/configuration.md

 };
 ```

-The built contracts do not need to be inside the project root:
+The built contract artifacts do not need to be inside the project root:

 ```javascript
 module.exports = {